On the singular points approached by the medial axis: C1-smooth case

 \section{C1-smooth case}

-The inspiration of this section is a Nash Lemma from \cite{Nash}. \begin{thm}[Nash] Let $X$ be a $\mathscr{C}^k$-submanifold of $\mathbb{R}^n$ with $k\geq 2$.
-Then there exists $U$ - a neighbourhood of $X$ such that \begin{enumerate} \item $\forall x\in U,\, \# m(x)=1$ \item The function $m:\; U \rightarrow X$ is of class $\mathscr{C}^{k-1}$ \end{enumerate} \end{thm} Regarding this lemma, as a result on the singularities of $X$, we obtain an immediate and straightforward consequence -- $\overline{M_X}\cap Reg_2 X=\emptyset$.
-The proof of the lemma uses an implicit function theorem applied to the partial derivatives of a parametrisation of $X$, so the assumption on $k$ cannot be lowered.
-This raises a natural scientific curiosity about the cases $k=1$ and $k=0$.
+Throughout this section, we assume $X$ to be a $\mathscr{C}^1$-smooth manifold in a neighbourhood of $x\in X$.
 Although the medial axis does not detect every $\mathscr{C}^2$-singularity (as one can check by examining a graph of $f(x)=x^2\text{sgn }x$), it is still possible to point out a subset of $ Sng_2 X$ approached by the medial axis.
 This section is influenced by the characterisation done by Birbrair and Denkowski on the Euclidean plane.
-Recall that for planar curves, the superquadracity from \cite{BirbrairDenkowski} is necessary and sufficient for approaching the $\mathscr{C}^1$-smooth part of the curve by its medial axis.
+According to their findings for planar curves, the superquadracity (see Definition~\ref{superquadraticDfn}) is necessary and sufficient for approaching the $\mathscr{C}^1$-smooth part of the curve by its medial axis.
 We present here a transition of the theory to higher dimensional spaces.
 Due to an altered environment, our methods of proof differ from the ones in the mentioned paper.
-Unfortunately, the outcome is weaker as the situation grew more complex than the planar one -- an example at the end of the section points to the result's optimality.
+Unfortunately, the outcome is weaker as the situation grew more complex than the planar one -- an example at the end of the section shows that superquadracity is not enough to detect every instance of medial axes which approaches the underlying set.